 Step Two: Design A Landing Page

 With PPC advertising such as Google AdWords, you can control your budget and decide how to reinvest or continue based on proven results.
-You can also adjust these displayed ads on searches and social paid ads such as Facebook to display within a certain radius of the searcher’s location.
+You can also adjust these displayed ads on searches and social paid ads such as Facebook to show within a certain radius of the searcher’s location.
 Most businesses start with a 10, 20, 30-mile radius from their location.
 While these paid ads like Google can help bring potential customers to your website, the quality of your landing page is the key to sealing the deal.
-A website’s landing page should provide clear information, attractive deal offerings and a call to action.
+A website’s landing page should provide precise information, attractive deal offerings and a call to action.
 For example, working directly with the self-storage industry, I recommend adopting a click-to-call feature so that people can instantly connect with your business.
 Great landing pages with all the bells and whistles can convert leads into inquiries and hopefully a sale!

 Step 3: Do A Data Analysis

-Step 4: Discover How Leads Are Generated
+Step 4: Discover Source Of Leads

 Local businesses are different than e-commerce sites in the fact that they primarily sell products online.
 For your marketing efforts to succeed, you’ll need smart reporting that can tell you if your strategy is paying off.
-It is important to understand that most new leads generated by local businesses come in as a phone call.
+It is essential to understand that most new leads generated by local businesses come in as a phone call.
 Someone who visits a self-storage website of a local listing will generally not buy anything online and will either send an email or call the business for more information.
 The Local Search Association, LSA, found that some 70 percent of local business leads are generated via phone calls.
 In this case, a sale occurs only after a customer has asked for a free consultation or received an initial session/ offering.

 Step 5: Do What Works But Experiment With Tools

 So how can you improve your online presence to get more potential clients to call you?
 A great way to do this is with dynamic call tracking systems, which provides you the real-time data and caller intelligence.
-This tool lets you see which ads and keywords you place with digital ads like AdWords, you can see not only how many each click costs and the number of clicks received but also the conversion rates – how many times a keyword leads to a phone call.
-Such data can be helpful when optimizing a marketing campaign, as it clues you into effective use of keywords and identifies words to abandon.
+This tool lets you see which ads and keywords you place with digital ads like AdWords; you can see not only how many each click costs and the number of clicks received but also the conversion rates – how many times a keyword leads to a phone call.
+Such data can be helpful when optimizing a marketing campaign, as it clues you into practical use of keywords and identifies words to abandon.

 Discover the marketing attribution model that works for you!